Virgin Birth Of Jesus

 Parthenogenesis

-Some people speculate that Jesus was conceived through parthenogenesis, a relatively common reproduction method in certain plant and animal species that does not require the ovum to be fertilized.
+Some people speculate that Jesus was conceived through parthenogenesis, a relatively common asexual reproduction method in particular plants and animals that does not require a fertilized ovum.

 This theory crumbles when we consider the moral perfection of Jesus.
-He was born without sin.
+The Bible says he was born without sin.

 Parthenogenesis would have utilized an egg from Mary.
-For Jesus to be born sinless through this process would have required Mary to also be sinless.
+For Jesus to be born sinless through this process would have required her also to be sinless.
 Otherwise, he would have inherited a sinful nature through her.

-The Bible never indicates that Mary was born sinless or that God purified her at the conception of Jesus.
-Instead, it says everyone is born with a sinful nature that we never lose until we enter heaven.
+The Bible never indicates that Mary was born sinless or that God purified her before the conception of Jesus.
+Instead, it says everyone is born with a sinful nature that we only lose upon our entry into heaven.

 Surrogacy